 Event: Means a conference, fundraising event, meal, meeting or any other gathering (formal or informal) on property owned or operated by UCCS or where UCCS funds are used to procure food, beverages, alcoholic beverages, and/or services, regardless of whether or not the space is licensed or not for alcoholic beverage sales.

-- The authorized UCCS employee who schedules the event and ensures compliance with all campus policies regarding alcohol and the State liquor code, applicable municipal code, and University policies for Private Events in public facilities where alcohol is present, or;
+Event Coordinator: The authorized UCCS employee who schedules the event and ensures compliance with all campus policies regarding alcohol and the State liquor code, applicable municipal code, and University policies for Private Events in public facilities where alcohol is present.

 Fundraising: The act or activity of soliciting and collecting gift revenue benefiting the University.
 Examples of fundraising activities include the collection of gifts or money through: contributions or donations, sale or auction of merchandise or services, collection of registration or sponsorship fees, imposition of admission charges or registration fees, and/or membership fees.

 License Holder: Responsible party who applies for and is granted a license or permit to sell alcoholic beverages.
-At UCCS, the license holder is either Theatreworks for Theatreworks space only, the UCCS food service provider is UCCS Dining & Food Services for specific space detailed in Licensed Premise definition, or an individual department applying for and granted a special permit license (see definition below).
+The UCCS food service provider is UCCS Dining & Food Services for specific space detailed in Licensed Premise definition, or an individual department applying for and granted a special permit license (see definition below).